cytoscape/cytoscape-explore/README.md

 - `NODE_ENV` : the environment mode, either `production` or `development` (default)
 - `PORT` : the port on which the server runs (default 3000)
 - `LOG_LEVEL` : the log level for `out.log`
+- `COUCHDB_URL` : the URL of the CouchDB instance that the server should permanently store its data

 ## Run targets

-- `npm start` : start the server
+- `npm start` : start the server (usually for prod mode)
-- `npm stop` : stop the server
+- `npm run watch` : watch mode (debug mode enabled, autorebuild, autoreload)
+- `npm run inspect` : start the server in inspection mode, with server-side code debuggable via the chrome debugger with a breakpoint automatically set on the first line
 - `npm run build` : build project
 - `npm run build-prod` : build the project for production
 - `npm run bundle-profile` : visualise the bundle dependencies
 - `npm run clean` : clean the project
-- `npm run watch` : watch mode (debug mode enabled, autorebuild, autoreload)
 - `npm test` : run tests
 - `npm run lint` : lint the project
 - `npm run ci` : run linting & tests (like Travis CI)